 Pain management in dogs undergoing knee surgery

 The purpose of this study is to compare post-operative pain management after orthopedic surgery in dogs receiving gabapentin alone, versus a non-steroidal anti-inflammatory (NSAID) medication alone, versus gabapentin and NSAID combined.
+Gabapentin is commonly prescribed, and while known to be safe, the efficacy of gabapentin for pain control acutely after orthopedic surgery in dogs is not known.

 Rottweiler running stock photo

-What qualifies my pet for enrollment in this in this trial?
+What qualifies my pet for enrollment?

-• Dogs weighing between 15-50 kg
+• Weigh between 15-50 kg (33-110 lbs)

-• Hind limb lameness (Only one side)
+• Have hind limb lameness (Only one side)

 • Diagnosed with rupture of knee ligaments (cranial cruciate ligament rupture) and scheduled for TPLO surgery.